 Part I: Needs Must

-Those brands and products that seek to serve people’s needs find themselves in a comparatively comfortable position right now; they can count on relatively stable demand for their products.
-People need to continue buying flour and soap and bleach and these brands can continue to count on this demand not being significantly influenced in the aftermath of the coronavirus.
-However, it goes without saying that this is a double-edged sword, while demand might not go down significantly, it will probably also not go up significantly; as a result, any brand that gets ahead in its digital marketing approach and gets large numbers of customers on board with time will probably see itself at a significant advantage as people tend to continue with the same brands and methods with regard to these products once they have built their habits.
+Those brands and products that seek to serve people’s needs find themselves in a comparatively comfortable position right now.
+They can count on a relatively stable demand for their products.
+People need to buy flour, soap, and bleach.
+These brands can always count on this demand as it hasn’t changed much due to COVID.
+However, we understand this as a double-edged sword.
+While demand might not go down significantly, it will probably also not go up significantly.
+As a result, any brand that takes lead during this period will probably get a significant advantage.
+Why?
+Because people tend to continue engaging with the same brands.

 The challenge with many such brands in the marketplace of needs is that once things start getting home delivered, and the quality across brands is more or less consistent, it is hard to differentiate one brand from another.
-There is a chance here of not being able to break into any segment of the market that has already gone to a competitor, but also with the possible advantage of easier retention of customers for longer periods once acquired.
+There is a chance here of not being able to break into any segment of the market that has already gone to a competitor.
+Along with the possible advantage of easier retention of customers for longer periods once acquired.

-There are definitely changes needed in the way these products are marketed and sold online.
+There are definitely changes needed due to COVID is in the way these products are marketed and sold online.
 There has been healthy price competition in the digital space for a while now in most of these product categories, and thus newer, more innovative marketing strategies might be needed to continue to have healthy sales.

 Out with the old, in with the new

 Brands at the end of the day have a simple target, sell.
-In a world where consumer behaviour stands to be altered in a significant manner, there is a necessity to make some significant changes in how to sell.
-Whether brands want to or not, there will be a need to invent and evolve their strategies to successfully navigate the choppy waters that many of them are facing today.
+In a world where consumer behavior can be altered in a significant manner, there is a necessity to make some significant changes in how to sell.
+Whether brands want or not, there’ll be a need to invent and evolve their strategies to successfully navigate the choppy waters that many of them are experiencing.

-Maybe there are new product categories needed, in addition to new marketing strategies; maybe there is a need for not just more technology, but smarter utilisation of technology geared towards a more seamless experience in the digital world.
-In any case, consumers will certainly continue to need a marketplace to serve their needs and desires; who remains to provide that service may well be decided by the ability to ditch the old ways and invent new ones.
+In addition to new marketing strategies, there may be new product categories needed, may be there is a need for not just more technology, But smarter utilization of technology geared towards a more seamless experience in the digital world.
+In any case, consumers will certainly continue to need a marketplace to serve their needs and desires.